AUsha/Abaq.us_Assignment/README.md

 Creating A view pager with two tabs and showing Data

-Added Delete Functionality and Changing the state of the tasks from pending to Done and vice versa
+Added Delete Functionality and Changing the state of the tasks from Pending to Done and vice versa